Instagram Reels keep garnering more attention all the time. But how should social media managers approach this unfurling feature of Instagram?

-But Instagram has come a very long way since then, partially by checking out what the competition does well, “stealing” those features or strategies, and even improving them.
+But Instagram has come a very long way since then, partially by checking out what the competition does well—”borrowing” those features or strategies, and even improving them.

-Now, Instagram has done it again, recently releasing its Reels for Stories, snagging a use case from the increasingly popular platform TikTok.
+Early in 2020, Instagram released its Reels for Stories, snagging a use case from the increasingly popular platform TikTok.

-Reels allows users to create engaging, fun, and short videos using a catalog of music and user-generated Reels media on Instagram.
+Instagram Reels allows users to create engaging, fun, and short videos using a catalog of music and user-generated Reels media on Instagram.

 This popular feature is what launched TikTok’s astronomical success, so why not provide the option to create and enjoy similar content on Instagram?